polystat/py2eo/README.md

 We analyzed [python language](https://docs.python.org/3.8/reference/) and [EOlang](https://github.com/objectionary/eo) to determine the subset of Python features, corresponding restriction, design decisions that are explained within translation projections examples in this section.

-> Here we reference to the [python language reference version 3.8.1](https://docs.python.org/3.8/reference/) and are following the order of presentaion prodosed there.
+> Here we reference to the [python language reference version 3.8.1](https://docs.python.org/3.8/reference/) and are following the order of presentation prodosed there.

 Let's start from classic "Hello, world!"